 Even though I always try to use fresh, sometimes fresh isn't an option, so there is always a way to substitute ingredients.

 Recently, I posted two different posts on How to Cook Brown Rice and How to Cook Quinoa to make meal prep easier.
 When I meal prep, I always make brown rice and Quinoa to use in dishes throughout the week.

 For example, I used brown rice for the vegan stir fry recipe.
 But, if you prefer Quinoa, it works just as well with the vegetables and sauce.

-Whenever I make a small amount of rice, I always use the stovetop version, because it takes less time as well.
+Whenever I make a small amount of rice, I always use the stovetop version because it takes less time.